ziutek/ziutek.github.io/_posts/2018-05-03-go_on_very_small_hardware3.md

   15960     240     216   16416    4020 cortexm0.elf
 ```

 There are only 184 bytes for any iprovements.
-Let's reuild everything one more time but this time without any type and field names in typeinfo:
+Let's rebuild everything one more time but this time without any type and field names in typeinfo:

 ```
 $ cd $HOME/emgo